 BIO: Chris Carroll was born in Brisbane (QLD) Carroll received a scholarship to attend the Australian Institute of Sport (Canberra) in 1990.
-He spent one year there and played for the program’s state league team.
+He spent two years year there and played for the program’s state league team (1990, 1991).

 Chris Carroll made his NBL debut with the Perth Wildcats at 20 years of age.
 He scored two points in his first game.